Install Docker

-The web application can be run from a docker container which can either be downloaded or built locally.
+The web application can be run from a Docker container which can either be pulled from dockerhub or built locally.

 Pulling/Downloading